Longido, Longido District: History

 On 3 November 1914, German forces defeated a British Expeditionary Force near Longido at the Battle of Kilimanjaro.

-A 1928 ascent of Mount Longido was described in Vivienne de Watteville's book Speak to the Earth (1935).Anyolite was first discovered at the Mundarara Mine near Longido in 1954.In 2007, Longido became the capital of Longido District, which was formed out of part of Monduli District.
+A 1928 ascent of Mount Longido was described in Vivienne de Watteville's book Speak to the Earth (1935).
+Anyolite was first discovered at the Mundarara Mine near Longido in 1954.In 2007, Longido became the capital of Longido District, which was formed out of part of Monduli District.

 Administration

-In addition to the town of Longido, the ward includes the village of Engikareti.
+The postal code for Longido Ward is 23501.

-The ward is divided into the following neighborhoods:
+The ward is divided into the following neighborhoods (mitaa):